What Are Lenguas de Gato?

 - Sprinkle sugar or powdered sugar on top of the cookies before serving.

 - Add ube jam (purple yam jam, available at Asian stores) or cocoa powder to the mixture to create ube or chocolate cookies.

-- Dip the cookies in melted chocolate and allow to cool before serving.
+- Dip the cookies in melted chocolate and allow them to cool before serving.